cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

    2. $$b = b_c$$: $$u_1=-\frac{1}{6M}$$, $$u_2 = u_3 = \frac{1}{3M}$$.
    3. $$b < b_c$$: $$u_1\le 0$$, $$u_2$$, and $$u_3$$ complex conjugate.

+So, given a value of the periastron, we obtain a value for the impact parameeter at infintiy.